 Non-U.S. and U.S. companies re-exporting Cisco products or technology must comply with both their local export regulations and with the U.S. re-export regulations.
 Guidance regarding re-exports and other offshore transactions involving U.S. origin items can be found at https://www.bis.doc.gov/index.php/licensing/reexports-and-offshore-transactions.

-The European Commission provides information about EU export control regulations at https://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/.
+The European Commission provides information about EU export control laws at https://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/.

 Further guidance published by some EU member states can be found at: